 There are many medical conditions that can cause nerve pain in the legs and feet, including chronic ones like multiple sclerosis (MS).
-Pain, unfortunately, is par for the course with MS. But with the right treatments — both natural and prescription — you will likely be able to find some relief.
+Pain, unfortunately, is par for the course with MS. But with the right treatments — both natural and prescription — you’ll likely be able to find some relief.

-1. Warm Compress or Warm Bath
+1. Warm compress or warm bath

-According to the U.S. Department of Veterans Affairs, stress, depression, and anxiety can make MS patients more likely to report pain.
+According to the U.S. Department of Veterans Affairs, stress, depression, and anxiety can make people with MS more likely to report pain.
 Managing these stressors and psychological conditions can reduce the pain they once aggravated.
 Support groups and working with a therapist are just a few methods to lessen these psychological factors.

-4. Nutritional Supplements
+4. Nutritional supplements

-Your doctor can help you determine if you may be deficient in vitamins B-12, B-1, B-6, D, E, or zinc, and whether a supplement would be right for you.
-Rodgers also suggests Wobenzym, a supplement that is intended to help stiffness and soreness.
+Your doctor can assess whether a supplement would be right for you.
+Rodgers also suggests Wobenzym, a supplement that’s intended to help stiffness and soreness.

-5. Dietary Changes
+5. Dietary changes

 Frequently, pain and illness are related to an unhealthy diet.
-Rodgers says that people suffering with MS should take a critical look at what they’re eating and consider eliminating common culprits when it comes to nerve pain.
+Rodgers says that people with MS should take a critical look at what they’re eating and consider eliminating common culprits when it comes to nerve pain.
 These might include corn, dairy, gluten, soy, and sugar.

 Living with a condition like MS can be difficult.
 The pain isn’t just hard to cope with mentally, but it can impact your qualify of life.
 Speak with your doctor about the best multipronged approach for you.